 Learn strategies to help prevent incidents of customer rage and ensure your safety.

-UFCW Canada has developed a course on dealing with customer rage for members through our free online webCampus.
+UFCW Canada has developed a course on dealing with customer rage for members through our free online education program, webCampus.
 This course will teach you skills and awareness to help keep you safer no matter the mood of your next customer.

 Here is a preview of UFCW Canada’s FREE online webCampus course on Dealing with Customer Rage.
 You can enroll in the course by clicking here.